ionic-team/ionic-portals/website/docs/how-to/ios-all-in-one.md

 - `CHANNEL` - Live update distribution channel.
 - `PORTAL_NAME` - Choose a name for the portal, no spaces.

-## 5. Install Portals into your iOS Application
+## 5. Setup Portals in your iOS App

 Install the Cocoapod file